-Open Source is not about democracy - it’s about transparency
+Open source is not about democracy - it’s about transparency

 And with all that being said, if you don’t like the way the software is evolving, you are free to make a copy of the source code and modify it any way you like.
-Again, that’s the beauty of open source!
+Again, that’s the beauty of Open Source!

 Can Umbraco HQ employees live on good karma and high-fives alone?
 Imagine that, but no, unfortunately not.
-We’re probably just like you, and just like you, we need a job that pays us money so we can afford to pay rent/mortgage, food, Netflix etc.
+We’re probably just like you, and just like you, we need a job that pays us money so we can afford to pay rent/mortgage, food, Netflix, etc.

 But as you’ve guessed by now, there’s not much money to be earned when you give away your product for free.
 Then creativity is required in order to generate revenue to uphold a sustainable business and a sustainable product.
-Currently, we have five major revenue stream:

 - Official Umbraco Training and Certification